Frequently Asked Questions

 What steps should I take before purchasing an eSIM?

 Before purchasing an eSIM, ensure that your mobile device is unlocked.
 If your device is locked to a specific network carrier, contact their support team to request an unlock before proceeding with your eSIM purchase.
+Ensure your phone's operating system is compatible with our services.
+We support iOS 17.4+ and Android 10+.

 To verify whether your phone is locked or unlocked, follow the steps provided below.